lukasjarosch/skipper/README.md

   - This is very useful if you have a different data-structure which you want to add
   - For example if your app has a model which can be written via an HTTP API, you might want to be able to use these data as well
 - [ ] Add some sort of secrets management (starting with Azure KeyVault)
+- [ ] Allow subset template generation in targets
+  - Maybe you don't need/want to have all templates rendered in a particular target
+  - There should be an option do configure which templates any given target is using
+  - Maybe even with the option to rewrite target paths?

 # Documentation